 Morning Stroll Along the Lower Circuit

 We started our day on one of the many planked steel walkways that circle the Argentinian side of Iguazu Falls.
 The plank system was awesome because it gave the feeling of walking directly through the jungle without having to worry about stepping on any unfriendly critters.
-The Lower Circuit is said to take an hour and twenty minutes including time for lots of stops and photos.

-We completed it in about an hour, and looking back on the day it was our favorite circuit!
 Walking directly along and underneath the water gives you an up close and personal look at Iguazu Falls National Park.
-This circuit is magical and we highly recommend doing it first!
+This circuit is so magical and we highly recommend doing it first.

-With how the sun is positioned you’ll be covered in the cool morning jungle shade with the bright day lighting up the falls before you.
-Towards the end of the walk you come to the Salto Bosetti waterfall.
-This is the closest you’ll get to the streaming water unless you do the Iguazu Falls boat ride.
-It also makes for some epic photos!!
+With how the sun is positioned, you’ll be covered in the cool morning jungle shade with the bright day lighting up the falls before you.
+Eventually, you’ll come across the Salto Bosetti waterfall at the end of your walk.

 Rushing Through the Upper Circuit

-The walk out to the last viewpoint is very nice, yet you should take your time if you can.
-On the way back you loop through the inside of the park where there are no views of the waterfalls.
-It’s still cool to see but expect to walk this part a little quicker.
+On the way back, you loop through the inside of the park where there are no views of the waterfalls.
+It’s still cool to see, but expect to walk this part a little quicker.

 Epic Iguazu Falls Boat Ride

-Still, after fully exploring the park we highly recommend this tour!
+Still, after fully exploring the park, we highly recommend this tour!
 To go for an epic speed boat tour into the falls is more than worth it.

 Full Speed Ahead!

 The large powerboat sped up the river, gliding over the rapids as it moved towards the falls.
 The first part is all about the views.
-No matter how gorgeous you think the park is nothing quite compares to sitting below the streaming waterfalls and taking it all in.

-Once the boat stopped everyone jumped up and took photos before going to the second viewpoint.
-On our boat the driver stopped and the crew helped to take photos for everyone.
-At one point we were told to sit down and seal up our dry bag.
+We loved how the driver stopped to allow the crew to take photos for everyone.
+At one point, we were told to sit down and seal up our dry bag.

-How Soaked Will I Get?
+How Soaked Will You Get?

-When our boat drove straight into the falls it was like a complete whiteout.
+It was a complete whiteout as our boat drove straight into the falls.
 Think of the heaviest rain you have ever felt in your life.
 Now think of more rain, more water, and 100x more powerful!
-Going into the waterfall was one of the wildest things we’ve ever done.

-So how wet do you get?
-The guys running the tour moments before put on full torrential rain gear.
-Hats, jackets, and even pants.
-There was water everywhere around us and we were in the falls just long enough to let out a big scream of excitement.
+There was water everywhere around us, and we were in the falls just long enough to let out a big scream of excitement.
 When the boat emerged a few moments later we were soaked…

 Every inch looked like we just took an hour long shower with our clothing on.
-Our whole boat yelled for the driver to do it again and he happily obliged before heading back to the dock.
-At least we can say with confidence that the dry bags really work!
+Our whole boat yelled for the driver to do it again, and he happily obliged before heading back to the dock.

 More Iguazu Falls Boat Ride Tips